Tokyo Travel Tip | Asakusa

-Kappabashi mainly aims their business at restaurant owners, but there are plenty of wares and goods to excite food enthusiast of all ages and levels of dedication.
-If you like to cook, then Kappabashi is a must-see place in Asakusa.
+Kappabashi mainly aim their business at restaurant owners, but there are plenty of wares and goods to excite food enthusiast of all ages and levels of dedication.
+If you like to cook, Kappabashi is a must-see place in Asakusa.

 Nakamise-Dori, Denbôin-Dori & Nishi-Sando | Souvenir Hell

-Nakamise-Dori and Denbôin-Dori are kind of unavoidable when you go to Asakusa, but as far as shopping goes, they get old pretty quick.
-These two shopping streets are of course a key feature of Asakusa, but they are also filled with tacky souvenirs and useless trinkets.
+Nakamise-Dori and Denbôin-Dori are kind of unavoidable when you go to Asakusa, but as far as shopping goes, they get old pretty quickly.
+Of course, these two shopping streets are a key feature of Asakusa, but they are also filled with tacky souvenirs and useless trinkets.

 If you are looking for souvenirs, Nishi-Sando, just a stone’s throw away, is a much better option.
 Here you might actually find some antiques, or at least souvenirs that convincingly pass as antiques.
 Nakamise and Denbôin do redeem themselves by serving ample amounts of delicious street food though.

 If you are looking for Kimono accessories, it is worth noting that Denbôin-Dori is packed with shops for this particular purpose.
-This is the place to come if you’re on the lookout for netsuke kimono toggles, kanzashi hairpins, or tsuge-gushi (boxwood combs).
+So this is the place to come if you’re on the lookout for netsuke kimono toggles, kanzashi hairpins, or tsuge-gushi (boxwood combs).

 Shin-Nakamise | An Everyday Adventure

 As you stroll down Nakamise-Dori, you might notice a crossroads leading into a modern-looking Japanese shopping street.
 This street is called Shin-Nakamise (New Nakamise).